The Ultimate Guide to Visiting El Yunque National Forest

 Does El Yunque still require reservations?

-No, from August 2023, El Yunque National Forest no longer requires reservations.
-However, it’s a good idea to get there early, as it is first-come, first-served!
+No, as of August 2023, El Yunque National Forest no longer requires reservations.
+However, it’s a good idea to get there early, as it is first-come, first-serve!

 Due to park regulations to avoid crowding, only 200 cars will be let in each morning.
 Once the 200-car capacity has been reached, the gate will be closed, and will reopen for the entry of 20 more vehicles only when 20 have left.